 The geometry of the part will tell you if you need a 3, 4 or 5 axis configuration.

 However, it’s important to remember that the number of axis you need depends on more than just one part.
 The part will dictate a lot of it, but then there’s also what the shop wants to accomplish.

-A customer might bring me a part, say a titanium aerospace bracket, and I might say, That's a perfect part for a 5 axis CNC router, but they might be planning on making parts that would work better on one of our machines.
-That multi-function machine might not be optimized the same way a 5 axis CNC router is, but it may give the customer opportunities for doing lathe, shaft or chucker work that's part of their long-term plan.
+A customer might bring me a part, say a titanium aerospace bracket, and I might say, That's a perfect part for a 5 axis CNC router table, but they might be planning on making parts that would work better on one of our machines.
+That multi-function machine might not be optimized the same way a 5 axis CNC machine is, but it may give the customer opportunities for doing lathe, shaft or chucker work that's part of their long-term plan.

 Another thing to consider is the work envelope, What's the maximum size part that you can put in the machine and still perform tool changes and part transfers?
 It's understanding the CNC machine's capabilities and what it can and can't do.